steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env to the Destination Menu
+### Adding the User Envelope to the Destination Menu

-You need to add the User Env parameters to the MenuDestRoot template to make them selectable as destinations in the modulation matrix.
-As with the Pitch Env, we want the User Env destinations to be in a submenu.
+You need to add the User Envelope parameters to the MenuDestRoot template to make them selectable as destinations in the modulation matrix.
+As with the Pitch Envelope, we want the User Envelope destinations to be in a submenu.
 The MenuDestRoot template uses the SubMenuEntry template and a Popup List Variable to accomplish this.

 1. Go to the **Templates Tree**, navigate to **library > Tutorial Controls > Popup > MenuDestRoot** and edit the template.
-2. Select the Pitch Env template and duplicate it, then rename the duplicate to "User Env" and set its properties and template parameters as follows.
+2. Select the Pitch Env template and duplicate it, then rename the duplicate to "User Env" and set its properties and template parameters as follows:

 #### Properties